wix/Detox/docs/More.AndroidSupportStatus.md

 }
 ```

-Please take a look at the [demo-react-native](../examples/demo-react-native) project to see a full example with Android e2e tests.
+Please take a look at the [demo-react-native](../examples/demo-react-native) project to see a minimal project set up for Android.
+If you want to browse a more complex example you can take a look at detox's internal test suite [here.](https://github.com/wix/detox/tree/master/detox/test/e2e)

 In case your project's RN version is at least 0.46.0 change the `oldOkhttp` configuration string to `newOkhttp`, in the `app/build.gradle` [here.](../examples/demo-react-native/android/app/build.gradle#L65)

-It's sad, that we had to expose this okhttp flag, the reason behind this quite long to describe here.
+It's sad, that we had to expose this okhttp flag, the reason behind this too long to describe here.

-Of course, this example is not the final way we're going to package and ship Android support in the future, so expect breakage.

-### Hybrid apps
+## Hybrid apps

 Detox test is a NO-OP in case it's not triggered by detox itself.
 So, it's safe to add it to your existing test suite.